KeikoWada/gt-front-end/README.md

 ## List unsolved problems which would be fixed in future iterations.
 - Interact with AWS
-- Populate the markers of all places in his/her lists when user typed area/clicks the area on map
+- To populate all markers of the favorite places in the area where user searches by address (area)

 ## Planning and process
-- make user story
+I first made user story and time schedule.
-- make lists of each required action according to the user stories.
-- Plan the time frame
-- writing the code
+I planned to work on back-end, then front-end.
+After all of requirement was done, then I worked on  using third party APIs (googleMap APIs).
+The time schedule helped me to make prioritize things.

 ## problem-solving strategy
-broke down each problem to smaller issues and tackled them piece by piece
+My problem-solving strategy was to break larger problems into smaller ones that are easier to solve.

 ## An embedded screenshot of the app